 curl -L https://TOKEN:@packagecloud.io/varnishplus/60/gpgkey | apt-key add -

-To use our Varnish Enterprise repositories, put the following in /etc/apt/sources.list.d/varnish-enterprise-6.0.list
+To use our Varnish Enterprise repositories, paste the following in /etc/apt/sources.list.d/varnish-enterprise-6.0.list

 :